nhrap-hazus/FAST/README.md

 2. Double-click "FAST.bat" (under the FAST folder). if you already have a pre-processed dataset or select "FAST_Preprocessing.bat" if you need to prepare one.

-3. If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "FAST.bat" again
+3. FAST will install the Hazus Python Library (HazPy) if not all ready installed.
+(Please refer to Requirements to see dendencies for HazPy and follow the guidelines)

 4. Place your input .csv file in the "UDF" folder under your install.
 Place your rasters (.tiff) under the "rasters" folder under your install.